HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-1 Antenna Types.md

 1. **Antenna Loading**

-   **Key Information:** When space is tight, we can make an antenna electrically longer by *inserting inductors in the radiating elements*.
+   **Key Information:** When space is tight, we can make an antenna electrically longer by *inserting inductors in the radiating elements* {{< link id="T9A02" >}}.
 This is called loading.
 While not as efficient as a full-size antenna, it lets us use shorter antennas when necessary.

 2. **Portable Antennas**
-   **Key Information:** The small, flexible antennas that come with handheld radios are convenient but have a significant drawback: they have *low efficiency compared to a full-sized quarter-wave antenna*.
+   **Key Information:** The small, flexible antennas that come with handheld radios are convenient but have a significant drawback: they have *low efficiency compared to a full-sized quarter-wave antenna* {{< link id="T9A04" >}}.
 This means less of your power actually gets converted into radio waves.

 3. **Antenna Tuners**
-   **Key Information:** An antenna tuner's main job is to *match the antenna system impedance to the transceiver's output impedance*.
+   **Key Information:** An antenna tuner's main job is to *match the antenna system impedance to the transceiver's output impedance* {{< link id="T9B04" >}}.
 Think of it like a gearbox that helps your transmitter work efficiently with your antenna.

 #### Antennas Requiring Tuners